datahub-project/datahub/metadata-ingestion/source_docs/redshift.md

 ## Config details

+Like all SQL-based sources, the Redshift integration supports:
+- Stale Metadata Deletion: See [here](./stateful_ingestion.md) for more details on configuration.
+- SQL Profiling: See [here](./sql_profiles.md) for more details on configuration.

 Note that a `.` is used to denote nested fields in the YAML recipe.

-As a SQL-based service, the Athena integration is also supported by our SQL profiler.
-See [here](./sql_profiles.md) for more details on configuration.

 | Field                       | Required | Default            | Description                                                                                                                                                                             |
 |-----------------------------| -------- |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|